 It may be a large phone, but there are still several wonderful options out there when looking for a controller to use with it.

-The Samsung Galaxy Z Fold 4 has a 6.2-inch and 7.6-inch screen diagonal when folded and unfolded, respectively.
-Its full length, whether folded or unfolded, reaches 6.11-inches, and that's the important number to take into account when trying to find a mobile controller that supports it.
+The Galaxy Z Fold 4 has a 6.2-inch screen when folded and a 7.6-inch screen when unfolded.
+Regardless of how you use it, its full length — whether folded or unfolded — reaches 6.11 inches.
+That's the important number to consider when trying to find a mobile controller that supports it.

 The best controllers for your Samsung Galaxy Z Fold 4

-The MG-X Pro has quickly found itself near the top of almost every mobile controller roundup for good reason; it sports a near-perfect built with textured grips that mimic traditional console controllers.
+The MG-X Pro has quickly found itself near the top of almost every mobile controller roundup for a good reason: it sports a near-perfect build with textured grips that mimic traditional console controllers.
 With a secure spring-loaded fit and a Bluetooth connection, it's almost like it was designed for the Galaxy Z Fold 4.

 After testing out PowerA's Moga XP7-X Plus, we found it to be an excellent mobile controller with a similar build to the MG-X Pro.
 Where it differs is that it comes with a small tabletop stand that can be used to prop up the phone, should you prefer to play games that way.
 If not, its body can still stretch to fit the Z Fold 4 like any other phone.

+This isn't a controller, but it's an excellent companion accessory for the Fold 4, especially when gaming.
 SUPCASE already makes some of the best smartphone accessories in the business, and that includes the portable stand.
-It fits devices ranging from 4 to 13-inches, and can adjust up to 270-degrees depending on how you want to view the screen.
-Considering it's compatible with such a wide range of devices, it's easy to recommend for the Z Fold 4.
-Even if you don't use it for gaming, it's pretty useful.
+It fits devices ranging from 4 to 13 inches and can adjust up to 270 degrees depending on how you want to view the screen.
+Considering it's compatible with such a wide range of devices, it's easy to recommend for the Fold 4.

 Most mobile controllers aren't designed with foldables in mind